Reissner/latex-maven-plugin/maven-latex-plugin/src/site/markdown/features.md

 # Features

-The features consist in support of various input and ability to create [various output](#input-and-output), various [checks](#checks) and [orchestration and document development](#orchestration-and-document-development).
+The features consist in support of various [contexts](#contexts), input and ability to create [various output](#input-and-output), various [checks](#checks) and [orchestration and document development](#orchestration-and-document-development).

+## Contexts

+This piece of software consists of a

+- an ant task and
+- a maven plugin

+with a common source core.

 ## Input and Output

 Supports